Law firm makes its case for Chinese steel overcapacity

 Steelmakers in North America, Europe and several other parts of the world—and the metals recyclers providing part of their feedstock—have long accused Chinese producers of receiving subsidies and creating far more steelmaking capacity than is needed in that country.

-A new report issued by Washington-based law firm Wiley Rein LLP offers what that firm calls “a critical perspective on China’s economic reform pledges for the steel industry and underscores the need for a more effective alignment between policy rhetoric and industry practices.”
+A new report issued by Washington-based law firm Wiley Rein LLP offers what it says is a critical perspective on China’s economic reform pledges for the steel industry and underscores the need for a more effective alignment between policy rhetoric and industry practices.

-On its website, the firm lists antidumping (AD) and countervailing duty (CVD) cases among its specialties, calling such cases “critically important tools for domestic companies that have been harmed by unfair import competition.”
+The firm specializes in antidumping (AD) and countervailing duty (CVD) cases, calling such cases “critically important tools for domestic companies that have been harmed by unfair import competition.”

 The 30-page report, titled “Shell Game: Case Studies in Chinese Steel Subsidies,” is authored by Alan H. Price, Robert E. DeFrancesco and Adam M. Teslik of Wiley Rein, with Price being co-chair of the firm’s international trade practice.